 Manta Brush in White

-To effectively stimulate your scalp without pulling at the hair, we suggest investing in a scalp brush like a Manta.
-Zoe swears by this tool, “Run a Manta through your hair throughout the day, instead of your hands.
-This will promote shine by smoothing the cuticle without transferring products like hand lotion from your hands, which can load your hair and make it look dull.”View Deal
+To effectively stimulate your scalp without pulling at the hair, we suggest investing in a scalp brush, such as a Manta.
+Zoe swears by this tool.
+"Run a Manta through your hair throughout the day, instead of your hands.
+This will promote shine by smoothing the cuticle without transferring products, such as hand lotion from your hands, which can load your hair and make it look dull."

 Revitalash Thickening Shampoo